Excerpt from; “Striking Eight Bells: A Vietnam Memoir.”

 Note: Before reading this post, you may want to read my post titled; Christmas in Singapore, Part 1 first.

-On Christmas Eve 1972, my ship, USS Rich (DD 820) arrived at the ANZUK Naval Basin, which was part of the former British Sembawang Naval Base, and docked with our starboard side to Berth 6 at about noon.
+On 23 December 1972, my ship, USS Rich (DD 820) arrived at the ANZUK Naval Basin, which was part of the former British Sembawang Naval Base, and docked with our starboard side to Berth 6 at about noon.
 The Sembawang Naval Base was located in Sembawang at the northern tip of Singapore.
 Our ship had escorted USS Midway (CVA 41) from the Yankee Station in the Gulf of Tonkin to Singapore.

+I stayed on board to just relax or sleep for the remainder of the day and had duty the next day on Christmas Eve.
+Starting with Christmas Day, I would have three full days of liberty before my next duty day.
 My Christmas Day plan was to first find a phone exchange to make a call home to my wife Jan, and after that go off base to see what fun and partying could be had.
 I had managed to put aside a bit of money since Subic Bay.
 Our pay had been tax exempt while in the combat zone, plus I had $65 more per month of hostile fire pay, so there was a bit more spending money than normal.

 Later that morning on coming out of the telephone exchange after making my Christmas phone call home, one of my snipe buddies, Matt, was sitting on a bench.
 I asked Matt what his plans were for the day.
 Matt had heard that right up the street was “The Strip,” and he proposed that we go there.
 Matt and I began our walk down Admiralty Road.
 Within less than one mile we came upon an area which had a long row of shops, “makan stalls” (food stalls), and bars.
 The area’s actual name is Sembawang Village.
 By that time it was around 1130, and we walked around for a while looking at the shops and food stalls.